 I Introduction

 This paper looks to discover the impact of property rights that are relatively more secure from outside threat on economic growth in a contested region.
 Nagorno-Karabakh Republic (also known as the Republic of Artsakh but addressed in this paper as Nagorno-Karabakh) provides our area of analysis.
-The contested region is made up of a majority ethnic Armenians but is surrounded by the Azerbaijani state and claimed by it despite the people’s stronger links to the Armenian state.
+The contested region is made up of a majority of ethnic Armenians but is surrounded by the Azerbaijani state and claimed by it despite the people’s stronger links to the Armenian state.
 For the Armenians who reside there since the fall of the Soviet Empire and conflicts in the region at the time, they have been under constant external risk.
-In theory the distance from the formal Azerbaijani border represents a proxy for the level of risk to property rights, allowing one to determine whether it is a causal factor on the economic development of the region from 1992 through 2013.
+In theory, the distance from the formal Azerbaijani border represents a proxy for the level of risk to property rights, allowing one to determine whether it is a causal factor on the economic development of the region from 1992 through 2013.
 However, due to the lack of thorough economic data in such a contested region, this paper utilizes night-light data for the region as a proxy for economic activity.
 Given the recent spotlight shown on the region due to a flaring up of tensions and the beginnings of armed conflict, this work comes at an important time as the previous threat becomes all too real for residents.
 Furthermore, this paper will utilize a nearby Azerbaijani region as a control, to isolate causal factors to purely external threat as much as possible.
 We find that distance from the border, and in turn external property right threat does serve as a deterrent to economic growth in the Nagorno-Karabakh region, though exploring this problem further in other areas remains necessary for firmer conclusions.

 II Historical Background